STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 With this type of set statement we can compound the bitwise OR to set multiple flags in one line if we so wish, setting flags = flags | 0b1 | 0b1000 | 0b1000000; for example should now result in a new flag register of 01111111, give it a try!

-What is you want to disable a flag?
-Lets take the 0b1000 flag at position 2^3 bit.
+What if you want to disable a flag?
+Lets take the 0b1000 flag at position 23 bit.

-rather than bitwise OR these two together to enable the bit, we can NOT the flag 3 representation to flip all the bits ```~flag3`` which will result in 0b11110111 and then bitwise & that with the flags register.
-This result is that if the flag 3 bit was enabled it will now be set to 0, additionally all other bits will be left unchanged.
+Rather than bit wise OR these two together to enable the bit, we can NOT flag3 to flip all the bits: ~flag3 which will result in 11110111, and then bit wise & that with the flags register.
+The result if the flag 3 bit was enabled - it will now be set to 0.
+Additionally, all other bits will be left unchanged.
 Here is the code, have a go:

 printf("\nDisabling flag 3...\n");